umitylmz/EventFinder/README.md

 In addition, EventFinder uses its database to store events informations which are found by the user on previous searches and uses them on next searches.

+Applied Android's advanced compenents such as notifications, services, broadcast receivers and content providers.
+Synchronized SQLite database in Android app.
+Application gets events’ informations from an API.

 # ScreenShots
 <img src="https://user-images.githubusercontent.com/47483612/52529320-badff480-2d00-11e9-864a-67e05dd974b0.png" width="300" height="500" />